 Explore 401(k) and IRA withdrawal rules with our guides.
 Use our Rollover tool for personalized advice.

 Start My RolloverIn an ideal world, we would all leave our IRA contributions untouched in our retirement savings account so they can grow over time.
-But life can be unpredictable and unexpected circumstances may affect your retirement plan.
+But life can be unpredictable and unexpected circumstances may affect your retirement plans.

-In short, yes, you can withdraw your retirement savings from a rollover IRA in many circumstances.
+Short answer: yes, you can withdraw your retirement savings from a rollover IRA in many circumstances.
 However, this withdrawal may not be penalty-free.

 Note that if you’re working with a tax-deferred account, you’ll escape the early withdrawal fee but will still have to pay ordinary income tax — even if you fall under one of the above exceptions.

-Fortunately, the 10% early withdrawal penalty can be avoided in some situations when you take money out of your IRA and you’re under the age of 59 1/2.
+The 10% early withdrawal penalty can be avoided in some situations when you take money out of your IRA and you’re under the age of 59 1/2.

 If you use your IRA withdrawal to pay qualified higher education expenses for yourself, your spouse, or your child, you can avoid the 10% early withdrawal penalty.
 The IRS explains these qualified expenses, but in short, they include tuition, books, or supplies needed to attend a college or university.
 There is also a calculation that limits how much you can withdraw in a way that’s exempt from the 10% fee.